Ultimate Boston to Acadia National Park Road Trip (2+ Day Itinerary)

 Day 1, part 2: Salem, MA to Portsmouth, NH (44.3 miles via I95N)

-Next, move on to the adorable downtown/historic district and get your stroll on as you pop in and out of the cute little shops for that perfect Portsmouth memento; tax-free, remember?
-Keep your eyes peeled because it’s pretty cool how the well-preserved historical structures coexist with the spectacular street art you’ll find gracing the sides of certain buildings.
+Keep your eyes peeled. bIt’s pretty cool how the well-preserved historical structures coexist with the spectacular street art you’ll find gracing the sides of certain buildings.
 When you’re starting to feel a little peckish, duck into Portsmouth Book & Bar for a quick bite/drink/book buying/music listening excursion!
+It’s one of the coolest bars in town.

-Before you head back to the car, consider paying your respects at the African Burying Ground Memorial on Chestnut Street, where the city of Portsmouth came together to memorialize the burying ground that had been so callously paved over centuries prior.
-Then it’s back on the road!
+Before you head back to the car, consider paying your respects at the African Burying Ground Memorial on Chestnut Street.
+Portsmouth came together to memorialize this burying ground that had been so callously paved over centuries prior.

 Day 1, part 3: Portsmouth, NH to Kennebunkport, ME (29.6 miles via 95N)

-Just over a half-hour up 95 from Portsmouth is the little seaside town of Kennebunkport!
-Known for beaches and the Bush’s (the former President’s summer home, not shrubbery!), this cute little coastal gem is quaint and picturesque, yet still has plenty of things to do.
-With some of the best beaches in Maine located in Kennebunkport, you’ll definitely want to see for yourself what all the fuss is about; even if it’s too cold to splash around in, you’ll love those spectacular sea views!
-Downtown Kennebunkport also delivers when it comes to aesthetics; boutique shopping and art galleries are in no short supply in this delightful downtown area.
+Known for beaches and the Bush’s (the former President’s summer home, not shrubbery!), this coastal gem is quaint and picturesque with plenty of things to do.
+With some of the best beaches in Maine located in Kennebunkport, you’ll definitely want to see for yourself what all the fuss is about.
+Even if it’s too cold to splash around in, you’ll love those spectacular sea views!

-Seafood rules the roost in this seaside spot and The Clam Shack was recognized as having “America’s Best Lobster Rolls” by Food & Wine Magazine; how’s that for a solid recommendation?
-Kennebunkport will also be where you set up camp for the night, and while there are plenty of great places to stay, many require 2-night reservations; The Lodge at Turbat’s Creek is an exception and a lovely option!
+Kennebunkport will also be where you set up camp for the night, and while there are plenty of great places to stay, many require 2-night reservations; The Lodge at Turbat’s Creek is an exception and a lovely option.

 You can also set up actual camp for the night and go glamping at Sandy Pines Campground.
-We aren’t talking about you wrestling to set up a tent (although, we guess you still could if you want?) because Sandy Pines has some super neat options for cottages and beautifully structured Glamp Tents that offer a little more comfort-wise than a standard tent staked on the dirt does!
-Wherever you stay, get some good rest for Day 2 of your Boston to Maine road trip adventure.
+We aren’t talking about you wrestling to set up a tent because Sandy Pines has some super neat options for cottages and beautifully structured Glamp Tents.

 PS: You could also consider stops at these Maine coastal towns: Ogunquit, York, or Old Orchard Beach.
 Check out our recommended coastal Maine road trip itinerary here: